ElizabethBrooks/freeCount/README.md

 These are R Shiny applications that provide a framework for analyzing biological data produced by genomic sequencing technologies, such as RNA-seq.
 Users are guided through biological data assessment, processing and analysis.
 The different analyses available include differential expression (DE), network, and functional analysis.

+## Cite
+Elizabeth Brooks, Sheri Sanders, Michael Pfrender.
+2024. freeCount: A Coding Free Framework for Guided Count Data Visualization and Analysis.
+In Practice and Experience in Advanced Research Computing (PEARC '24).
+Association for Computing Machinery, New York, NY, USA. https://doi.org/10.1145/3626203.3670605

 ## Tools & Features

 * **DA**: **D**E **A**nalysis